It’s my impression that most hobby farmers are fond of machinery, particularly tractors.

 Certainly I count myself among those who admire a well-built tractor, designed to work hard at farming for years (or decades).
 I have a couple of old ones on my farm (a John Deere Model 40 and a Massey Ferguson 135) that still see frequent use.

-But I’m far from being an expert tractor historian with knowledge of all the most popular and significant models through the years, so for all you tractor enthusiasts, I have a fun challenge for you this week.
+But I’m far from being an expert tractor historian with knowledge of all the most popular and significant models through the years.
+So for all you tractor history enthusiasts, I have a fun challenge for you this week.

 One of the most entertaining areas of the auction display was toward the back, behind a row of windbreak trees.
 This is where the farm scrap, I guess, was available for examination.
 I think every old farm has its fair share of broken-down machinery, and this farm was no exception.

-On this quiet weekend deep in winter, have fun researching.
+On this quiet weekend deep in winter, have fun researching tractor history.